How to Achieve AWS Operational Excellence in Your Cloud Workload

 - Performance Efficiency

-Focusing on the pillar of operational excellence, AWS has defined five design principles that spread across the areas of “organization,” “prepare,” “operate,” and “evolve.”
+Focusing on the pillar of operational excellence, AWS has defined five design principles that spread across the areas of “organisation,” “prepare,” “operate,” and “evolve.”

 The five Operational Excellence design principles: